The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 - critical information and data, such as civil registration, health and communication information as well as genetic and biometric data, shall be stored domestically in a safe environment; and

 - enterprises authorised to provide communication services are obliged to establish an internet exchange point within Turkey.
-Furthermore, measures shall be taken and implemented in order to ensure that the domestic communication traffic shall not be taken outside of the country.
+Furthermore, measures shall be taken and implemented to ensure that the domestic communication traffic shall not be taken outside of the country.

 As for sector-specific data localisation requirements, a categorisation as to whether (1) there is a data or information system localisation requirement (on-soil requirement) or (2) there is a power vested in the competent regulatory and supervisory authority to conduct on-site audits can be made.
 An on-soil requirement is considered to directly pose a barrier to the transfer of data outside of Turkey, whereas the latter solely obliges regulated entities to provide access to data upon being lawfully requested by the related authority.